Dh9nush/Dh9nush/Readme.md

      - Interface is made using python’s flask web framework.

--COMPUTER VISION Project
+- COMPUTER VISION Project
      .Pancard Tamper Detector
      - Link:
      - This project is based on Computer Vision ,detects whether pancard  has been tampered or not
-     - Interface is made using streamlit framework and deployed on heroku.
+     - Interface is made using Flask framework and deployed on heroku.